saradiaz/appsec-toolbelt/README.md

 Resources are organized by techstack.
 Because of this, you may find some duplicate files.

 All tools are free and open source.
-(June 12th, 2017)
+(July 20th, 2017)

 More to come :), Feedback encouraged.